Mercateo/component-check/README.md

 };
 ```

 We place our source code in a folder called `src/` and our compiled app will be outputted in a folder called `dist/`.
 Our development server uses `dist/` as its base.
 The entry point of our app will be a file called `src/app.js`.
-All JavaScript files are loaded by Babel and we'll generate a ["cheap" Source Map](https://webpack.github.io/docs/configuration.html#devtool) (only preserving lines).
+All JavaScript files are loaded by Babel and we'll generate a [Source Map](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/?redirect_from_locale=de).

 Alongside with our compiled JavaScript we generate a `src/index.html`.
 Its template looks like this: